 Pre-employment health checks or questions are specifically regulated under the Equality Act 2010.
-Except in prescribed limited circumstances, 'pre-employment questions' of or about an applicant for work are prohibited prior to an offer of work to the applicant being made, or prior to his or her inclusion in a pool from which candidates for work will be selected.
+Except in prescribed limited circumstances, pre-employment questions of or about an applicant for work are prohibited before an offer of work to the applicant being made, or before his or her inclusion in a pool from which candidates for work will be selected.

-Individual offers of employment can be made conditional upon satisfactory health checks, but a recruiting employer may then render itself liable to discrimination claims if it appears that an offer is not confirmed on the basis of information disclosed by the health checks.
+Individual offers of employment can be made conditional upon satisfactory health checks, but a recruiting employer may then render itself liable to discrimination claims if it appears that an offer is not confirmed based on the information disclosed by the health checks.